-If your newborn was prescribed cooling therapy, you may find yourself asking the following questions: Why was my newborn cooled?
+If your newborn was prescribed neonatal therapeutic hypothermia treatment, you may find yourself asking the following questions: Why was my newborn cooled?
 How does cooling therapy work?
 What are the benefits of cooling therapy?
+Is hypothermia in babies safe?
 And likely many other questions as well.

 Hypoxic-Ischemic Encephalopathy (HIE) Overview

 Before answering questions about treatment, it is important that you understand your child’s diagnosis.
 Hypoxic ischemic encephalopathy (HIE) is a form of brain damage occurring in infants who experience lack of oxygen in the brain.
 HIE generally occurs around the time of birth and results in death in approximately 25-50 percent of severe HIE cases.
 Also called perinatal asphyxia, HIE deprives the brain and organs of oxygen and thus blood supply, and can lead to serious, long-term complications and health conditions if not properly treated in children who survive.

 When your child is injured, it is difficult to process the flood of information you are receiving and all the emotions you are experiencing.
 We understand that you are going through a very difficult time, and we want to help provide you with some answers to questions you may have after an HIE birth injury.

 Cooling therapy, also called neonatal or therapeutic hypothermia, is one of the most effective treatments for HIE when administered properly.
 Cooling the baby’s body and brain temperature in a controlled environment alters chemical processes in the brain, thus reducing the risk of permanent brain damage.

 Cooling therapy should be administered as early as possible following birth, but no later than six hours post-labor if possible.
 If the hospital does not have a NICU or adequate resources for cooling therapy, research shows that ice packs may be a suitable temporary method of cooling the baby while transferring him or her to another location.